Analysis of a Finite State Many Player Game Using its Master Equation: Introduction

-The paper is organized as follows.
-In Section \ref{sec2} we study the $n$-player game; we introduce the game, the master equation associated with it, and provide the convergence results.
-In Section \ref{sec1300} we provide provide simple sufficient conditions for the results from Section \ref{sec2} and establish the relationship between the master equation and the MFG.
+The rest of the paper is organized as follows.
+In Section \ref{sec2}, we analyze the $n$-player game: we introduce the game, the master equation associated with it, and provide the convergence results.
+In Section \ref{sec1300}, we provide simple sufficient conditions for the results in Section \ref{sec2} to hold.